henryegloff/Three.js-Basic-PWA-Template/README.md

 Demo: [https://three-js-basic-pwa-template.vercel.app/](https://three-js-basic-pwa-template.vercel.app/)

-At the time of publishing (22/7/2023), this gets a perfect score for all categories in Chrome Lighthouse audit. 😎

 To work with this template:

 * Update the variables at the top of the Webpack config.js file and adjust the CopyPlugin patterns as required.